nsherry4/Peakaboo/Documentation/github-manual/manual.md

 subsection](figures/quickmap.png)

-When viewing a Quick Map of a data set without dimensional information, the dimensions can be set or auto-detected from the `image Settings` menu.
+When viewing a Quick Map of a data set without dimensional information, the dimensions can be set or auto-detected from the ![map-size] `Settings` menu.

 ## Saving and Loading Work Sessions